BYU vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 20, 2021

 - This season, the Cougars have one against the spread win in two games as a favorite of 20 points or more.

-- BYU is 3-1 against the spread and 4-0 overall this season when the team scores more than 31.6 points.
+- BYU is 3-1 against the spread and 4-0 overall this season when the team records more than 31.6 points.

-- BYU is 3-0 against the spread and 3-0 overall when the team picks up over 450.4 yards.
+- When BYU churns out more than 450.4 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Cougars have turned the ball over one more time (9 total) than the Eagles have forced a turnover (8) this season.
+- The Cougars have turned the ball over nine times this season, one more turnover than the Eagles have forced (8).

 - Find the latest spread and moneyline odds for BYU at SISportsbook.